 Ashley returns home after a week and makes twice daily visits to see Neal in the NICU.
 The transition home is challenging for Ashley and her family on many levels.
-They are faced with renegotiating their

-Women who are hospitalized with high- risk pregnancies benefit from services such as support groups and music, art, and recreational therapy.8-11 roles and responsibilities within the family and with rebuilding the structure of their daily lives.
+They are faced with renegotiating their roles and responsibilities within the family and with rebuilding the structure of their daily lives.
 In addition, now that the major crisis has passed, Ashley and her husband must contend with paying the accumulating bills, determining when Ashley will need to return to work, and getting a nursery and supplies ready for Neal.
 Physically, Ashley is still recovering from childbirth, and she is pumping breast milk every four hours.
 She is exhausted and overwhelmed.